AI + Tools

 Brevo is the most underpriced email marketing tool for solo agencies.
 The free plan gives you up to 300 emails per day, which translates to roughly 9,000 emails per month.
 For a solo agency running nurture sequences, proposal follow-ups, and a monthly newsletter, that is more than enough volume for the first year or longer.

-Beyond email, the free tier includes automation workflows, SMS messaging (pay-as-you-go), a basic deal pipeline, and contact management.
+Beyond email, the free tier includes marketing automation for up to 2,000 contacts, SMS messaging through prepaid credits, a basic deal pipeline, and contact management.
 That means your email tool also functions as a lightweight CRM if you do not want to run monday.com alongside it.
 For founders who want the simplest possible stack, Brevo alone can handle both email and basic pipeline management.

 The practical workflows that matter most for a solo agency are straightforward to set up in Brevo.
 A three-email welcome sequence for new leads.
 A proposal follow-up automation that checks in three days after you send a quote.
 A quarterly re-engagement email to contacts who have gone quiet.
 These three automations alone will recover deals that would otherwise die from silence.